 - Avoid caffeine, nicotine, and alcohol too close to bedtime.
 Even if you can fall asleep with a caffeine buzz, caffeine disrupts the sleep cycle and reduces the quality of your sleep.
 While alcohol can speed up the onset of sleep, it disrupts sleep later as the body begins to metabolize the alcohol, causing arousal.
 And remember, chocolate and many other foods have caffeine.

 - Exercise for quality Zs.
-Physical activity improves sleep by helping to synchronize circadian rhythms, reducing stress, decreasing REM sleep, and causes many favorable neurochemical changes in your brain.
+Physical activity improves sleep by helping to synchronize circadian rhythms, reducing stress, decreasing REM sleep, and causing many favorable neurochemical changes in your brain.
 However, exercising too close to bedtime can rev you up and keep you awake.
 Vigorous exercise is best in the morning or late afternoon.
 A relaxing exercise, like yoga, can be done before bed without a problem.

 - Limit food and drink before sleep.
 Stay away from large meals close to bedtime as digestion can interfere with sleep and your bladder can wake you up.
 Also, dietary changes can cause sleep problems.
 If you are struggling with a sleep issue, it’s probably not a good time to start experimenting with spicy dishes.

 - Get more natural light.
 Getting out in the sunshine during your day will boost serotonin, a good-feeling neurochemical, which improves melatonin release, allowing your brain to shut down and sleep.
 Avoid bright lights and electronic screens – including phones – after the sun goes down because they can throw off your biological clock and sleep.

 - Establish a regular bedtime routine.
 This can be the usual little things, like brushing your teeth, washing your face, or reading for a few minutes.
 Meditating or praying is a great bedtime ritual.
 Try to avoid heavy conversations and emotional activities before bed.
 Make it a rule not to bring your problems to bed with you.
 You need a calm brain for quality rest.